 - In women with preexisting hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis; consider discontinuation of treatment if pancreatitis occurs.

-- Progestins may cause some degree of fluid retention; women with condition influenced by fluid retention including epilepsy, migraine, asthma, cardiac or kidney dysfunction, require careful observation.
+- Progestins may cause some degree of fluid retention; women with conditions influenced by fluid retention including epilepsy, migraine, asthma, cardiac or kidney dysfunction, require careful observation.

 - Estrogen therapy should be used with caution in women with hypoparathyroidism as estrogen-induced hypocalcemia may occur.